dingyif/Embolism_Detection/README.md

-# embolism_project

-Embolism Detection Method Summary
+# Embolism Detection Method Summary

-Current version: 11 or 12
+## Current version: 11 or 12

-Notation:
+### Notation:
 Images from one experiment = the images in one folder Usually there are five to ten experiments for one species (depending on whether they have images for both stem and leaf).

-I.    Differencing:
+## I. Differencing:
 A.     Take the difference between consecutive gray-scale images
 B.     Note: flip sign for leafs. because embolism seems to take places where the vein becomes "darker” for leafs (If we don’t flip the sign, there’s barely any embolism.
 ImageJ is doing this way as well.
 Chris doesn’t know why either.)

-II.
+## II.
 Thresholding

-A.     clip pixel values smaller than 3 to 0 (3 is suggested by Chris) III.Binarizing
+A.     clip pixel values smaller than 3 to 0 (3 is suggested by Chris)

+## III.Binarizing
 A.     convert all positive pixel values to 1, the resulting image only has values (1 or 0), where 0 means there’s no change at that pixel between two consecutive gray-scale images.

-IV.
+## IV.
 Foreground Background Segmentation (stem only)
 A.     Motivation: To reduce false positive, because there are clearly parts that are background (i.e. not stem) due to the way images are captured under current setting
 B.     Challenge:
 1.     [shift] Stem is almost always shifting due to gel movement.
 It’s just that sometimes it’s a negligible small shift, while sometimes it’s a big shift that would cause people to think there are a lot of embolism events just by looking at the binarized difference image because the binarized difference image is very dark.